tupv-kozocom/nextjs-monorepo-template/README.md

-# 🚀 DevOverflow - Frontend Monorepo
+# 🚀 nextjs-monorepo-template - Frontend Monorepo

 > A production-ready **frontend monorepo** with Turborepo, Next.js, Tailwind CSS v4, shadcn/ui, and Zustand.
 Connects to a separate NestJS backend API.